History of copyright law of the United States: International Copyright Act of 1891

 The act contained a manufacturing clause was a clause requiring that as a condition of obtaining copyright, all copies of a work must be printed or otherwise produced domestically, from plates set domestically, rather than imported.
 The clause initially covered books, maps, photographs, and lithographs, and was subsequently extended to periodicals as well.
 Its extension to all other media was proposed in the 1897 Treloar Copyright Bill, which failed in committee.
 The manufacturing clause did not expire until 1986, keeping the United States out of the Berne Convention until 1989.

-Buenos Aires Convention of 1910
+Early 1900s

+The turn of the 20th century introduced two lasting changes to the practice of copyright law in the US, both in quick succession at the end of the first decade.
+In particular, the Copyright Act of 1909 introduced the concept of mechanical reproduction, as a legislative response to codify the relationship of piano rolls to compositions in the wake of the White-Smith Music Publishing Company v.
+Apollo Company decision.
+This mechanical classification, and the compulsory license imposed upon it, remains in force today and is extended to apply to cover versions.

-The Buenos Aires Convention of 1910 provided mutual recognition of copyright between most countries who were members of the Pan American Union, and was ratified by the United States in 1911.
+The next year, the Buenos Aires Convention of 1910 provided mutual recognition of copyright between most countries who were members of the Pan American Union, and was ratified by the United States in 1911.
 Not all countries in the Americas were signatories.
 Canada in particular was not a signatory, because it was ineligible for membership in the Pan American Union: the union was limited to American republics, and Canada was not deemed an independent state separate from the United Kingdom.
 However, Canada and the United States subsequently entered into a bilateral agreement by presidential proclamation under which each of the two countries extended copyright protection to the other, effective January 1, 1924.